Articles

 Corporate strategy

 Corporate strategy is the “top-level” strategy that guides your organization.
-This is where strategy mapping, visualization, and vision-mission development occurs.
+This is where strategy mapping, strategic planning, visualization, strategic management, and vision-mission development occurs.
 This foundational step ultimately determines the trajectory of your business.

 To develop a thriving corporate strategy, a few simple, but important questions must be answered: